Five Somatic Exercises To Release Trauma From The Body And Mind

 Takeaway

 Somatic trauma exercises typically target bodily sensations to attempt to heal the impacts of stress and emotional trauma.
-Because of the mind-body connection, these exercises may reduce part of the distress when traumatic events cause physical and emotional symptoms.
+Because of the mind-body connection, these exercises may reduce some of the distress when traumatic events cause physical and emotional symptoms.
 However, somatic therapy is still being studied, so it may be helpful to examine all your treatment options with a licensed therapist trained in evidence-based and alternative practices to ensure you find the best modality for you.
 Take the first step toward getting support with trauma and contact BetterHelp today.

 Learn how to cope with challenging events